Bit of dancing on tightrope: Tharoor on India's stand on Ukraine-Russia conflict | Law-Order

 Capital Kyiv, Lviv, Kharkiv and other beautiful cities in Ukraine have borne the brunt of the war and many of the iconic and historic buildings of the eastern European country have been damaged.

-Tharoor, who was given a tour of the exhibition, said the large number of people present at the event was an act of solidarity with the people of Ukraine.
+Tharoor, who was given a tour of the exhibition, said a large number of people present at the event was an act of solidarity with the people of Ukraine.

 SpiceJet CMD Ajay Singh was also present on the occasion.
-The airliner had contributed in the evacuation of Indian citizens from Ukraine.
+The airliner had contributed to the evacuation of Indian citizens from Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)